HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_new_search_ca_certificates.md

 After obtaining your certificates from your CA:

-1. Store them in Kubernetes secrets as described in the [main installation guide](optional_install_new_search.md#creating-kubernetes-secrets)
+1. Store them in Kubernetes secrets as described in the [main installation guide](optional_install_new_search.md#creating-kubernetes-secrets).
-2. Configure the admin DN in your Helm values if using a custom admin certificate
+2. Configure the admin DN in your Helm values if using a custom admin certificate.
-3. Deploy Search V2 following the standard installation process
+3. Deploy Search V2 following the standard installation process.